manvitamarkala/DS5500-HW4/README.md

 ### Summarize and comment on what you learned from one the special topics lectures (MapReduce + Hadoop,Visualization, Causal Inference, or the Industry Panel) of your choice.

+The special topics lecture that I want to summarize is about Causal Inference.